wtetsu/gaze/README.md

 ## What is Gaze?

-Gaze runs a command, **right after** you saved something.
+Gaze runs a command, **right after** you save something.

 ## Features:

-- Easy to run
+- Easy to use out-of-the-box
-- React you file modifications super quickly
+- React super quickly to your file modifications
+- Language-agnostic
+- Flexible configuration
 - Useful options
   - timeout(useful if you sometimes write infinite loops)
   - restart(useful for server applications)
-- Language-agnostic
-  - It has useful default configurations for some languages

 ## Use cases:

-🚀Gaze runs a script, **Right after** you save it(e.g. Python),
+🚀Gaze runs a script, **Right after** you save it(e.g. Python, Ruby),

 You can also use Gaze for these purposes: